spjoes/Pokemon-Mock-Trader-Gen-2/README.md

 ## So what is this project then?
-Sadly, due to the reasons mentioned above, this still means Pokemon from 1999 are still trapped and are begging to seethe light of the Galar region.
+Sadly, due to the reasons mentioned above, this still means Pokemon from 1999 are still trapped and are begging to see the light of the Galar region.
 Thats where this comes in.
 This is the first step into an unofficial protocol codenamed R.I.F.T.S to bring Pokemon from Gold, Silver, & Crystal into Ruby, Sapphire, Emerald, Fire Red, & Leaf Green.